wouter-swierstra/SoftwareProject/01-slides.md

 --------------------------------------------------------------------------------

+## Review

+The most important principles:

+* deliver working software incrementally;

+* work in iterations of two weeks;

+* review each iteration and discuss how to improve the process.

+--------------------------------------------------------------------------------

 ##Planning & methodology may not be the biggest technical challenge in your project; but it has a **huge impact** on the final results.

---------------------------------------------------------------------------------

-# Scrum coaching

-Friday February 13th, Max Verhorst (IT consultant and Scrum coach at InfoSupport) will visit the University.

-You will have an hour long session with him to present your project, product backlog, and plans.

-Please sign up for a slot!